-Why Ankles Swell in Hot Weather: How to Prevent and Treat
+Why Do Ankles Swell in Hot Weather?
+Prevention and Treatment

 All seems ready to roll, but then you come to slipping on those sandals and realise—your ankles are swollen like tree trunks!